We have to offboard a mailbox from Exchange Online to Exchange on-premises. After following the…

 Create a second folder with the name Temp and place it in the (C:) drive.
 After that, create a folder DiskSpaceReport and place it in the temp folder.
 That’s where the report will save after you run the script.

 Do you want to change the path of the report?
-Remember to change the path in the PS script on lines 8 and 36.
+Remember to change the path in the PowerShell script on lines 28 and 59.

 Before you run Get-DiskSpaceReport PowerShell script